trampgeek/moodle-qtype_coderunner/Readme.md

  accept C99 and with both *-Wall* and *-Werror* options set on the command line to issue all warnings and reject the code if there are any warnings.

+ 1. **cpp\_function**.
+This is the C++ version of the previous question type.
+The student supplies just a function (plus possible support functions) and each test is (typically) of the form

+        cout << func(arg1, arg2, ..)

+ The template for this question type generates some standard includes, followed by the line

+    using namespace std;

+followed by the student code followed by a main function that executes the tests one by one.

  1. **python3**.
 Used for most Python3 questions.
 For each test case, the student code is run first, followed by the test code.